Sheerpower Logo

 B.1 Variables, Data Types, Database Access, Declaring Variables, and Comments

-User variable names must start with a letter and can include letters, numbers, the underscore ("_"), and an embedded dollar sign ("$").
-Names are case-regardless.
-This means that Account is the same as AccOUNT.
-If a variable name consists of multiple words, by convention each word is separated by an underscore.
+User variable names must begin with a letter and can include letters, numbers, underscores ("_"), and embedded dollar signs ("$").
+Names are case-insensitive, meaning Account and AccOUNT are treated as the same.
+By convention, multi-word variable names are separated by underscores.

 Primitive Data Types

-• String -- Characters, such as a person's name, city name, and also arbitrary binary 8-bit data.
+• STRING – Characters, such as a person's name, city name, or arbitrary 8-bit binary data.

-• Integer -- A whole number without fractional digits.
+• INTEGER – A whole number without fractional parts.

-• Boolean -- A logical of true (1) or false (0).
-Used in conditional statements.
+• BOOLEAN – A logical value, either true (1) or false (0), used in conditional statements.

-All database access in SheerPower is managed using the table_name(field_name) syntax.
-For example, the statement print payroll(salary) retrieves the current record from the payroll table, locks it if necessary, extracts the salary field, and prints its contents.
+All database access uses the table_name(field_name) syntax.
+For instance, print payroll(salary) retrieves the current record from the payroll table, locks it if necessary, extracts the salary field, and prints its value.

 Dynamic Adjustment of table_name(field_name)